MFA in Creative Writing Program

 From childhood on, I actively searched for a religion to which I felt I belonged.
-I tried the Big Three; I chanted with Buddhists; I visited the B’ahai, who’d built by far the coolest temple up north on the lake.
-Meanwhile, my mother constantly took us out of school for matinees downtown: I saw Eve Arden rave in The Effect of Gamma Rays on Man-in-the-Moon Marigolds, Sandy Dennis run her fingers through raw hamburger in And Miss Reardon Drinks A Little, As You Like It, with a whole bunch of old people in it, The Organic Theatre’s famous mostly-nude adaptation of Animal Farm, with a whole bunch of young people in it, Oliver! and a million high-school productions of Oklahoma!
+I tried the Big Three; I chanted with Buddhists; I visited the B’ahai.
+Meanwhile, my mother constantly took us out of school for matinees downtown: I saw Eve Arden rave in The Effect of Gamma Rays on Man-in-the-Moon Marigolds, Sandy Dennis run her fingers through raw hamburger in And Miss Reardon Drinks A Little, As You Like It, with a whole bunch of old people in it, The Organic Theatre’s famous mostly-nude adaptation of Animal Farm, with a whole bunch of young people in it, Oliver!, and a million high-school productions of Oklahoma!.
 When I graduated from Goddard College in the late ‘70s, I thought I had found my true religion: poetry.
 This was because I got into the Iowa Writer’s Workshop in Poetry, and I thought it was a sign.

 A week into grad school, I realized that sitting around all day writing poetry was not enough for me.
 Also, I could not quote Yeats.
 I had wasted my youth on horses, odd jobs and road trips, and couldn’t quote one great writer, let alone a poet.
 I was an embarrassment to myself.
 I avoided facing this by enrolling in a course called Basic Playwriting taught by a grad student named Lee Blessing.
 When the head of the Playwriting Department suddenly quit his job, he was replaced in a matter of hours by an insane Scottish playwright named Tom McGrath, whose exquisite play, The Hard Man, was a huge influence on me, and subsequently by Phil Bosakowski, who taught us that plays were agile things which could be written in a matter of minutes, put on by oneself, and moved on from, like stepping stones, to new places.
 To me, it seemed like writing a play was just a matter of pumping up a poem.
 Thus began my journey towards Theatre, my passion, the temple, the church where I belong.